scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 We're going to write a computer AI that can't be beaten at TicTacToe.
 Clone the [TicTacToeAI Repo][ttt-repo] to get started; on the Github page you can click "download zip".
+The TicTacToeAI Repo has a `skeleton` directory and a `solution` directory.
+We will be writing our AI code in the skeleton directory.
+In the skeletong directory is a `tic_tac_toe.rb` file which contains the TTT solution from w1d2.
+Today, we will be writing a TicTacToeNode class which utitlizes the `Board` class from the TTT solution.
+We will also be writing a `SuperComputerPlayer` class which builds on top of the `ComputerPlayer` class form the TTT solution.

-This has our TTT solution code, plus some stub classes for you to fill out.
-Check that you can run the specs:
+Once you've downloaded the files from the repo, check that you can run the specs:

     bundle exec rspec spec/01_tic_tac_toe_node_spec.rb
     bundle exec rspec spec/02_super_computer_player_spec.rb